We are a consortium of leading businesswomen deploying capital to empower the next generation of female entrepreneurs

 Founder & Managing Director, Inspire Capital, LLC

-Patrice has served on several non-profit boards both locally and nationally.
-While her primary passion has been centered on poverty and homelessness, as she has worked most intimately with that population, she has also been involved with the arts and education.
+She has servered on several non-profit boards both locally and nationally.
+While her primary passion has been centered on poverty and homelessness, as she has worked most intimately with that population, she has also been involved in the arts and education.

 Patrice lives in Potomac, Maryland, and has four children, Anna, Leah, Kenna, and Lane.

 President, Paul and Rose Carter Foundation